Veronica Burton: Golden State Valkyries (2025–present)

-On December 6, 2024, Burton was selected as the Golden State Valkyries' pick from the Connecticut Sun's 2024 roster in the WNBA's expansion draft.
+On December 6, 2024, Burton was selected as the Golden State Valkyries' pick from the Connecticut Sun's roster in the 2024 WNBA expansion draft.
 During the 2025 WNBA season, she was the only Valkyries player to start all 44 regular-season games and took on even greater responsibilities when the Valkyries lost Kayla Thornton to a season-ending knee injury in July 2025.
 On August 19, 2025, in a game against the Phoenix Mercury, she became the first player in WNBA history to have at least 24 points and 14 assists with no turnovers in a game.
 She averaged career highs of 11.9 points, 4.4 rebounds, 6.0 assists and 1.1 steals in 44 games, a drastic improvement from the previous season.
 She became the first player in WNBA history to increase her averages by at least five points, two rebounds and two assists per game from one season to the next (minimum 30 games played in each season).
 She finished the regular season ranked third in the WNBA in assists per game and fourth with a 2.82 assist-to-turnover ratio.
 She was subsequently named the WNBA Most Improved Player.
 Defensively she helped the Valkyries' that ranked first in opponent points per game (76.3) and opponent shooting percentage (40.5) and third in defensive rating (99.8).
 She joined Rhyne Howard as the only two guards to average four rebounds, one steal and at least 0.6 blocks per game, and was named to the WNBA All-Defensive Second Team.
+On April 11, 2026, Burton signed a three-year deal with the Golden State Valkyries.